JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 “Did you leave your bedroom?”

 “I was going to leave it.
-I had put on my dressing-gown; and I was going into my sitting-room to get a book—-”
+I had put on my dressing-gown; and I was going into my sitting-room to get a book—”

 “Had you opened your bedroom door?”